Authorization Letter to Collect Documents from Bank

 Authorization scope and limitations

-In this section of authorization letter, you should specify the scope of the authorization.
+In this section of the letter, you should specify the scope of the authorization.
 You can state that the representative is authorized only to collect the specified documents and is not permitted to undertake any other actions or transactions on your behalf.
 You can also include additional instructions that guide the agent in fulfilling their responsibilities.
 This section helps prevent any unauthorized actions.

 Date and duration

-Mention the authorization date and clarify whether it is a one-time authorization or extends for a designated period.
+Mention the authorization date and clarify whether it is a one-time authorization or extended for a designated period.
 This detail helps in understanding the validity period of the authorization.
 Additionally, it limits the agent’s authority and gives you control over when and how long you want the agent to represent you.

 Closing statement